dennislwm/examprep-az900/pages/core-services.md

 You can deploy only one VPN gateway in each virtual network, but you can use one gateway to connect to multiple locations, which includes other virtual networks or on-premises datacenters.

+A virtual network gateway is composed of two or more VMs that are deployed to a specific subnet you create, which is called the _gateway subnet_.
+You can't directly configure the VMs that are part of the virtual network gateway and you should never deploy additional resources to the gateway subnet.

 When you deploy a VPN gateway, you specify the VPN type: either _policy-based_ or _route-based_.
 The main difference between these two types of VPNs is how traffic to be encrypted is specified.

 _Policy-based VPN gateways_ specify statically the IP address of packets that should be encrypted through each tunnel.
 This type of device evaluates every data packet against those sets of IP addresses to choose the tunnel where that packet is going to be sent through.